Mentoring & the Language of Cancer

 ACADEMIC WORK - PAPERS

 A small collection of papers written during my graduate studies

 Adult Education in Prison

 I wrote this paper for the Adult Learners class, where we were given the liberty of choosing a topic pertinent to adult education and expanding on it.
 I decided to write about adult education in prison because I consider it to be a very important yet overlooked topic.
-Given the fact that the United States has one of the highest rates of incarceration in the world, one might wonder what does it happen to the inmates once they go behind bars?
+Given the fact that the United States has one of the highest rates of incarceration in the world, one might wonder what does it happen with the inmates once they go behind bars?
 Are they given the opportunity to correct their past actions and behaviors?
 Are they prepared to re-integrate in their communities upon release?
 Education seems like an obvious vehicle of change, yet not many inmates get to benefit from it.

 Students’ Learning Assessment and Course Evaluations